 But he number of shootings isn’t the only thing that has changed in the US in the past three decades.
 Women have become far more prominent and empowered in cinema, and the vulnerable female – easily gaslighted or manipulated – isn’t as conspicuous.
 While not insulting to women, Heathers is not a feminist movie.
 Winona Ryder’s character is not a subversive female.
 This is Daniel Waters and Michael Lehman, not Diablo Cody.
 Veronica does eventually take the matters into her hands, but she lacks the vim and the flare of Anita in Jennifer’s Body (directed by Karyn Kusama/penned by Cody, 2009).

-A sharp and brand new 4k restoration celebrating the 30th anniversary of Heathers in out in cinemas across the UK on Friday, August 10th.
+A sharp and brand new 4k restoration celebrating the 30th anniversary of Heathers was out in cinemas across the UK on Friday, August 10th, 2018.
+A digital HD version of the restoration is available on all VoD platforms.